 Employees earn sick leave each biweekly pay period if they are in full-pay status for seven out of 10 days in a biweekly pay period.
-The rate at which employees earn sick leave depends on the percentage of time they work, their bargaining unit, date of hire and whether or not the employee participates in the Income Protection Plan (IPP).
+The rate at which employees earn sick leave depends on the percentage of time they work, their bargaining unit and date of hire.